Jahmism: Beliefs

 The Jahmites are possibly the first Muslims who formulated a systematic theology.
-For the Jahmites, God is wholly other and imcomparable, removed from every conceptualization or description by humans.
+For the Jahmites, God is wholly other and incomparable, removed from every conceptualization or description by humans.
 Jahmi derives his doctrine from his epistemology: since all conceptualization are derived from the created world, there is no way to envision God.
 The lack of attributes to God brought him the accusation of denial of God.
-However, because everything what happens in this world - including what is done by living beings - are God's actions, Jahmite's concept of God is that of pervading everything, even though not mixed and the object of worship remains transcendent.
+However, because everything what happens in this world – including what is done by living beings – are God's actions, Jahmite's concept of God is that of pervading everything, even though not mixed and the object of worship remains transcendent.
 Jahms did not deny that the attributes of God are real or a thing, but argues that God is not a thing.

 The concept of God is tied to Jahmite's epistemology: The Jahmites were empiricists, upholding a form of natural theology.
 Furthermore, they rejected that there is any causation between different events.
 Instead, there is no causation only association.
 An example of this belief is illustrated by al-Jahiz: In his discussion about causation, he refers to a group of people those views are said to derive from the Jahmites.
 Accordingly, his opponents held that there is no quality within an object.
 For example, there is no fire within a flinch, but the fire is created.
 Likewise, there is no blood in a body, but blood is created when the body is opened and no water in the skin until touched.
 For the Jahmites, perceived reality is thus mind-dependent.